hideandzeek/cse15l-lab-reports/Lab Report 1 - Remote Access and FileSystem (Week 1).md

 The working directory was /home

-There was no specified working directory hence it made the terminal a keyboard, and prints anything that the user typed out.
+I did not specify a directory for the concatenate command.
+There was no output, and the cat command made the terminal a keyboard that prints anything that I typed out.

 2. path to a directory: